 The possibility to use VPS containers with the bare Windows 2008/2012 OS installed is additionally regulated with the help of the environment.vds.enabled quota.
 It can be activated in the same way - through stating the 1 value in the corresponding field and clicking Update.

-Note that this quota simultaneously controls the availability of CentOS VPS containers for the chosen group/user.
+Note that this quota simultaneously controls the availability of other Elastic VPS containers for the chosen group/user.